-a.
+- a.
 Kill and/or remove the existing weeds and grass before planting.
-Expect two or more herbicide applications.
+Expect two or more herbicide applications. - b.

-b.
 Plant into dead grass and weeds if the soil is not compacted.
-If the soil is compacted, rototill before planting.

-c.
-Plant the seed, plugs, sod or sprigs at the right time of year with appropriate equipment, using the right seeding rate and planting depth.

-- d.
-Water frequently to germinate and establish the grass using Tables 4 and 5 as guides. - e.
-Proactively control weeds and mow if needed. - f.
+If the soil is compacted, rototill before planting. - c.
+Create a weed management plan before planting. - d.
+Plant the seed, plugs, sod or sprigs at the right time of year with appropriate equipment, using the right seeding rate and planting depth. - e.
+Water frequently to germinate and establish the grass using Tables 3 and 4 as guides. - f.
+Proactively control weeds and mow if needed. - g.
 Take corrective actions if required.